varocketry/guitar-mastery-hub/public/lessons/lesson_006_e_major_e_shape.md

 **By the end of this lesson:**

-âœ… You'll complete two essential shape families
+✅ You'll complete two essential shape families
-âœ… You'll understand MAJOR/MINOR transformations
+✅ You'll understand MAJOR/MINOR transformations
-âœ… You'll play songs using all seven shapes
+✅ You'll play songs using all seven shapes
-âœ… You'll see how shapes become barre chords
+✅ You'll see how shapes become barre chords
-âœ… You'll have the foundation 90% of guitarists have
+✅ You'll have the foundation 90% of guitarists have

 **You'll cross from "good beginner" to "solid foundation."**